-Homework: 5%

-Includes any type of HW assignments and participation.
-See notes for rules.
+- Homework: 5% Includes any type of HW assignments and participation.
+See notes for rules. - Quizzes: 5% These could include pop quizzes, online quizzes, spot checks for attendance, etc. - Tests (3): 45% First test includes 2 3 chapters.

-Quizzes: 5%

-These could include pop guizzes, online guizzes, spot checks for attendance, etc.

-• Tests (3): 60%

-First test includes 2 - 3 chapters.
 Subsequent tests are cumulative.
-Dates will be announced in class OR by email through blackboard.
+Dates will be announced in class OR by email through blackboard. - Lab: 20% throughout the syllabus.
+Make sure you check your report(s) in a timely manner (Lab schedule and lab rules will be separately posted on Blackboard).

-Final exam: 30%
+(a minimum average lab grade of 60% is required.
+You will fail the course if your lab score is below this mark.)
+Likewise, you will fail the course if you don't satisfy all coursework requirements as described here and

-A score of less than 50% on the final exam will result in failing the class regardless of your overall performance.
-(Thursday, May 7, 2015: 10:00 - 11:50 AM)

-• Extra Credit: Maybe!!!
-Usually in the form of a couple of bonus test questions - However, the number of bonus questions and their format could be anything I judge appropriate and necessary.
+- Final exam: 25% A score of less than 50% on the final exam will result in failing the class regardless of your overall performance.
+(Tuesday, May 5, 2015: 2:00 - 3:50 PM) - Extra Credit: Maybe!!!
+Usually in the form of a couple of bonus test questions However, the number of bonus questions and their format could be anything I judge appropriate and necessary.